 (b) be a plan that deals with any dangerous situation arising from the transport of the goods; and

-(c) be prepared having regard to any guidelines approved by the Standing Council on Transport and Infrastructure.
+(c) be prepared having regard to any guidelines approved by the Transport and Infrastructure Council.

 (3) An emergency plan is prescribed to be a safety management document for the purposes of the definition of safety management document in the Act section 3(1).

 [Regulation 180 amended in Gazette 13 Jun 2014 p.
-1944.]
+1944; 11 Jul 2017 p.
+3828.]

 181. Duty on consignors — information